 Don’t smoke cigarettes for at least four weeks before your operation.
 You may be tested the day of your operation to make sure you haven’t been smoking.
 If you have, your operation may be canceled.

 Walk between 2 and 3 miles a day to get in the best shape possible.

 The Day of Surgery

-As with any surgery, possible risks include:
+As with any surgery, the possible complications include: